Tata Nano: Reception

-Crash safety
+Safety

 In 2014, Global NCAP 1.0 crash-tested an Indian-market Tata Nano at the ADAC facility in Germany in its pilot round of 64km/h front offset deformable barrier crash tests for its Safer Cars for India project (based on Latin NCAP 2013).
 They also crashed the Nano in the configuration for the UN's R94 test.
 Tata had made it public that a version of the Nano designed for export to Europe had passed R94, and they were also expecting a four star Euro NCAP result.
 In contrast, the Indian car failed the R94 test and scored zero stars for adult and child occupant protection in Global NCAP's tests.
 The Nano was not fitted with airbags, not even one for the driver, nor ABS.
 During the 64km/h NCAP test the passenger compartment not only became unstable but also showed extremely high levels of intrusion of the steering column and waist-level intrusion of the A-pillar, showing high risk of life-threatening injury to the driver's head, neck and chest and also indicating that less critical body regions like the knees, tibias and feet were unlikely to be recoverable.
 The Nano had only static two-point seatbelts for the rear seats and no child seat available for sale in India could pass the installation check, meaning that the Nano was unsuitable for safely transporting children.
 It achieved zero stars for child occupant protection, scoring no points in all areas of assessment.